daskeyboard/daskeyboard-applet--basecamp/README.md

 # Q Applet: Basecamp

-Displays Basecamp 3 projects notifications on a Das Keyboard Q Series.
+Displays any Basecamp 3 projects activities (New tasks, messages, meetings, etc.) on a Das Keyboard Q Series.

 Basecamp is an ubiquitous project management tool, helping to manage projects and collaborate with clients.